myConsciousness/atproto.dart/website/docs/lexicons/com/atproto/sync/subscribeRepos.md

 ## #migrate

 Represents an account moving from one PDS instance to another.
-NOTE: not implemented; full account migration may introduce a new message instead.
+NOTE: not implemented; account migration uses #identity instead

 | Property | Type | Known Values | Required | Description |
 | --- | --- | --- | :---: | --- |